Minimalistic/jekyll-now/_posts/2018-04-13-Udacity-Project-Neighborhood-Map.md

 ---

-I just completed my latest probject - Neighborhood Map Filming Locations, a little web app that displays a map of New York using Google Maps and populates across it a number of different famous filming locations.
+I just completed my latest project - Neighborhood Map Filming Locations, a little web app that displays a map of New York using Google Maps and populates across it a number of different famous filming locations.

 ![Screenshot of Neighborhood Map App](https://minimalistic.github.io/images/film_locations_ss.png)